Artist-in-Residence

 Karen Brummund

-Charleston, SC | May 2023
+Charleston, SC | April 2023

-We are delighted to welcome artist and educator Karen Brummund to FSA’s Artist-in-Residence program in Charleston this spring (April 2023) as part of FSA’s presentation in the annual Spirited Brunch event.
+We were honored to welcome artist and educator Karen Brummund to FSA’s Artist-in-Residence program in Charleston (Spring 2023) as part of FSA’s presentation in the annual Spirited Brunch event.
 Based in Tuscaloosa, Alabama, Brummund makes art in response to places and communities around the world, “researching aesthetic ways to create dialogue in public space” through time-based drawings of architecture.
 Her process not only facilitates communal interaction, but forms a pedagogical disposition of humility, awe, and wonder.
 Drawing upon her project “Lines Between” in her practice as an artist and a mother, Brummund challenges art institutional perspectives that are monolithic to engage the imagination of children, which, in turn, is just as necessary for adults.
 She relates: “Humility is really exciting to me because it shows that none of us sees it all.
 And there’s something we don’t see.
 And so trying to help us feel that the invisible is more real than the visible.”

-This is FSA’s second year participating in Spirited Brunch, an interfaith gathering in Charleston where varying houses of worship open their doors to the public and offer a form of food to share with the community.
+This was FSA’s second year participating in Spirited Brunch, an interfaith gathering in Charleston where varying houses of worship open their doors to the public and offer a form of food to share with the community.

 About the artist: